webstalt/webstalt/README.md

 #### Thanks for stopping by!

-- 🔭 I’m currently working on working at the online school.
-Develop videoconferences and social network for the students,
+- 🔭 I've been developing videoconferences and social network using React.js and webRTC,
-- 🌱 Studying at the Frontend masters,
+- 🌱 Currently diving deeper in Solidity through the Frontend masters,
 - ⚡ Created the [development in the metaverse](https://skills.maff.io/metaverse) course (in russian)